oyachai/Workman/mac/README.md

-Workman keyboard layout for MacOS
+Kuality keyboard layout for MacOS
 ===========

-Workman and Workman-P Mac OSX keyboard layout packaged as a keylayout bundle includes alternate icons, similar in style to the system icons for other layouts like Dvorak or Colemak.
+Kuality and Kuality-P Mac OSX keyboard layout packaged as a keylayout bundle includes alternate icons, similar in style to the system icons for other layouts like Dvorak or Colemak.

-Workman-IO is the same as Workman, but with the I and O letters swapped.
+Kuality-IO is the same as Kuality, but with the I and O letters swapped.
 It was proposed by vjustin and has not been endorsed by OJ.

 ## Installation